State subcommittee delays vote on creating Dunwoody EMS zone

 The contract also mandates AMR respond to 90 percent of its calls in under nine minutes, something Dunwoody officials have complained for several years does not regularly happen in the city.
 Reasons for slow response times include heavy traffic and extended waits at hospital emergency rooms where ambulances must wait oftentimes more than an hour for a patient to be admitted, keeping the ambulance from responding to other calls, according to AMR officials.

-DeKalb has assessed fines of nearly $1.9 million against AMR for not meeting performance standards, such as response times.
+DeKalb has assessed fines of nearly $1.9 million against AMR for the slow response times in the past year.

 DeKalb’s contract with AMR expires Dec.
 31. A new request for proposal is being drawn up now with the aid of AP Triton, an EMS consultant the county hired after Dunwoody declared an “EMS Emergency.”